ilyakashtelyan/pmc-docs/docs/source/inst.rst

   point of reference for the various naming conventions used throughout the system.
 For specific instructions associated with each task, please refer to the linked videos.
-.. note:: the password to access all videos is 1100316
+.. note:: if prompted for password when accesing videos, use 1100316

 .. raw:: html